-The investments in CI V contribute to the Fund's sustainable environmental objective of supporting climate change mitigation and net reduction in greenhouse gas emissions by investing in renewable energy infrastructure projects that increase renewable energy capacity and generation.
+The investments in CI IV contribute to the Fund's sustainable environmental objective of supporting climate change mitigation by investing in renewable energy infrastructure projects that increase renewable energy capacity and generation and enable avoided emissions from these investments.

 ...and compared to previous periods?